-Do you know what type of cloud environment you want to employ?
-What is hybrid cloud, and what is an example of hybrid cloud?
+What is a hybrid cloud, and what is an example of a hybrid cloud?
 Do you understand the upside and downside of cloud computing?
 Most importantly, do you understand how to integrate these technologies with your current IT systems?
-Yes, that’s a lot to take in, so let’s get started.
+Yes, that’s a lot to take in, but don’t worry will cover a lot more things about the hybrid cloud solutions in this article to help you out.
+So let’s get started!

 - What is Hybrid Cloud?